jasonjoh/o365-tutorial/README.md

 [日本 (日本語)](https://github.com/jasonjoh/o365-tutorial/blob/master/loc/readme-ja.md) (Japanese)

-The purpose of this guide is to walk through the process of creating a simple Ruby on Rails app that accesses a user's data in Office 365.
+The purpose of this guide is to walk through the process of creating a simple Ruby on Rails app that accesses a user's data in Office 365 or Outlook.com.
 The source code in this repository is what you should end up with if you follow the steps outlined here.

 ## Before you begin ##

 This guide assumes:

 - That you already have Ruby on Rails installed and working on your development machine.
-- That you have an Office 365 tenant, with access to an administrator account in that tenant.
+- That you have an Office 365 tenant, with access to an account in that tenant **OR** an Outlook.com developer preview account.

 ## Create the app ##